Holographic Interfaces in Symmetric Product Orbifolds: Interfaces of symmetric product orbifolds

 The overlap can be interpreted as a sum of products of ``open string'' contributions (which involve reflecting boundaries) and ``closed string'' contributions (which do not involve reflecting boundaries) that arise from the interplay of different $\tau$, $\rho$ and $\sigma$.
 In the special case $p=0$, there are no closed string contributions.

-Furthermore, for $p=0$, the only ``single string'' contributions come from the conjugacy class $[\rho] = [(1 \dots N)]$ of the maximal cyclic permutation.
+Furthermore, for $p=0$, the only connected contributions come from the conjugacy class $[\rho] = [(1 \dots N)]$ of the maximal cyclic permutation.
 The choice of $\sigma$ does not matter: every element of the commutator acts trivially.
 Accordingly, these contributions to the partition are simply

 where $Z_o$ is defined in eq.~\eqref{eq:seedZo}.
 The factor $1/N$ on the right hand side of the equation originates from our choice to normalise $|a\rangle_\rho$ by $1/\sqrt{\mathcal{C}_\rho}$, see eq.~\eqref{eq:atwisted}.